brooklynrail/brooklynrail-platform/content/events/2020/12/radical-poetry-reading-with-bennet-bergman.md

   - person: benjamin-krusling
     event_bio: Benjamin Krusling is a poet and artist based in Brooklyn, NY. his first book, Glaring, is forthcoming in summer 2020 from Wendy’s Subway.
+  - person: layli-long-soldier
+    event_bio: Layli Long Soldier earned a BFA from the Institute of American Indian Arts and an MFA with honors from Bard College.
+She is the author of the chapbook Chromosomory (2010) and the full-length collection Whereas (2017), which won the National Books Critics Circle award and was a finalist for the National Book Award.
 poets: []
 date: 2021-01-06T13:00:00-0500
 end_date: 2021-01-06T14:00:00-0500